carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

 `spv.ULessThan`                       | `llvm.icmp "ult"`
 `spv.ULessThanEqual`                  | `llvm.icmp "ule"`

+### `spv.EntryPoint` and `spv.ExecutionMode`

+**Note: these conversions are likely to be changed in the future**

+First of all, it is important to note that there is no direct representation of entry points in LLVM.
+At the moment, we choose to **remove these ops**, assuming that the module generated from SPIR-V has no other internal functions (This assumption is actually made in [`mlir-spirv-cpu-runner`](#`mlir-spirv-cpu-runner`)).

+However, these ops can be used to see which functions in the module are entry point functions. `spv.ExecutionMode` also carries the metadata associated with the entry point such as `LocalSize`, which indicates the workgroup size in the x, y, and z dimensions.
+It will be useful to represent this on the LLVM side (TODO).

 ### Logical ops

 Logical ops follow a similar pattern as bitwise ops, with the difference that